 This medication is much like the night time version but uses phenylephrine in order to make sure that your nose is cleared up.
 It doesn’t hurt that the medication has minor stimulant properties as well.

 Like it’s more veteran cousin, it’s a little bit expensive.
 The relief you’ll get in the short term won’t have you regretting the purchase, however.
+Symptom relief is an essential part of managing pretty much any minor illness and DayQuil seems to have most of the bases covered.

 If you need relief during the day then you’ll be right at home with DayQuil liqui-gels.